Mary Dennett: Women's suffrage

-Peace Activism and Anti-War Work
+Peace activism and anti-war work

-During the 1910s, Dennett became active in the peace movement, helping to organize the Women’s Peace Party and later working with the World Peace Foundation.
+During the 1910s, Dennett became active in the peace movement, helping to organize the Women's Peace Party and later working with the World Peace Foundation.
 Her anti-war advocacy was grounded in the belief that education and social welfare were essential to preventing future conflicts.
-She lectured widely and produced pamphlets connecting peace activism with women’s civic responsibility.
+She lectured widely and produced pamphlets connecting peace activism with women's civic responsibility.